dyazincahya/sqlite-helper-nativescript/README.md

 #### CREATE new TABLE USERS

-Before you can do something, make sure you already create the table. for create table in SQLite, you can use method `SQL_query` from `sqlite_helper.js`, example like this :
+Before you can do something, make sure you already create the table. for create table in SQLite, you can use method `SQL_query` from `sqlite_helper.js` (or `.ts`), example like this :

 ```javascript
 import { SQL__query } from "~/sqlite_helper";